 Detailers who have fabrication or field experience will better produce practical designs with minimal errors.

-What steel detailing errors have you come across in your projects?
-Share your experiences in the comments below, and let’s discuss how we can all work smarter to build better.
+What steel detailing errors have you seen in your projects?
+Let us know in the comments—we’re always up for a smart discussion on how to build better.